cashlau/Openwrt-Build/README.en.md

 ### Included Packages

-- **Passwall**: Transparent proxy, rule-based traffic routing, and server-side functionality, with support for remote access to your home network through the router's proxy gateway
+- **PassWall**: Transparent proxy, rule-based traffic routing, and server-side functionality, with support for remote access to your home network through the router's proxy gateway
 - **MosDNS**: DNS routing, optimization, and ad-domain filtering
 - **PushBot**: Notifications for WeChat, DingTalk, Telegram, and more
 - **Wake on LAN**: Etherwake and Wake-on-LAN support